dangquangkhai/DevOps-Learn-By-Doing/index.md

 # 🚀 From Linux to K8s: Learn DevOps by Building

 A curated, community-driven collection of **free DevOps labs, challenges, and end-to-end projects** — organized by category.
-Everything here is **learn by doing** ✍️ so you build real skills as you go.
+Everything here is **learn by doing** ✍️ so you build real skills rather than just read theory.

 > 🔧 **Stop reading.
 Start building.**